yuzhuchai/GA-Jacks-World/README.md

 * player will enter a random room of their choice when begin the game by playing the choose your adventure game.

 * player can only see one room at a time. they will be travelling between rooms through a door.
+* the door only opens to the next room, think of the rooms as if they are connected in a circle.
 * player can exit the room and enter the next room through doors with return keys
 * player can move around with the arrow keys
 * player can only move one item at a time, and the items can only be dropped at the empty spaces in each rooms.